School Group Field Trip Museum Classes & Planetarium Shows

 There are over 200 moons in the Solar System.
 Some are larger than planets, some are covered in volcanoes, and some might have alien life!
 Students will learn what a moon is, what causes its phases, and how we are exploring these natural satellites.

-Junior Jetsetters & One World, One Sky - Grades Pre-k–1st
+Junior Jetsetters & One World, One Sky - Grades Pre-k–2nd

 Spark your students’ curiosity with an introduction to astronomy.
 Students will look at constellations, hear stories, and take space steps all while learning astronomy vocabulary.
-Then, explore the night sky with your favorite friends from Sesame Street in One World, One Sky: Big Bird's Adventure.
+Then, you can either explore the night sky with your favorite friends from Sesame Street in One World, One Sky: Big Bird’s Adventure, or follow a daring 1000-day mission to fly an international crew to the red planet and return them safely to Earth, in Mars 1001.

 Solar System Tour - All grade levels